Ranked as a “Best Choice” by Seafood Watch, stone crab claws are responsibly harvested from a stable and well managed stock.

 Like with all wild fisheries, supply of stone crab claws can fluctuate.
 Being patient and flexible and featuring these seasonal treats as a special helps everyone!
 Stay in touch with your Inland Seafood sales rep and they can keep you in the loop as far as availability goes.

-Range & Habitat: Although stone crabs are found along the coast from North Carolina to Mexico, most of the harvest comes from Florida, where it is a prized delicacy harvested from October 15 to May 15.
+Range & Habitat: Although stone crabs are found along the coast from North Carolina to Mexico, almost 95% of the harvest comes from Florida where the season runs from October 15 to May 15.

 The large crusher claw can exert extreme pressure - as much as 19,000 lbs. per square inch!

 Buying Tips: Stone crab claws are cooked very close to harvest - all you have to do is serve them up with your favorite sauce.
 The claws come in a variety of sizes:

 Medium 7 - 8 claws per pound

 Colossal 1 - 2 claws per pound

 If you're looking to just work with the meat 2.5 pounds of cooked stone crab claws yield about 1 pound of crab meat.